Geometry-of-numbers methods in the cusp: Introduction

 \subsection{Notation and setup}

-In this section, we introduce the representation studied in this paper, and we set up the notation necessary to state our main results.
+We first study a concrete representation in \S\ref{sec-binaryquartics}, before proceeding to our main results on families of representations.
+The concrete representation we consider is that of $\PGL_2$ acting on binary quartic forms.
+The notation in this case is quite manageable, and largely follows that of~\cite{MR3272925}.
+In this section, we introduce the other (family of) representations studied in this paper, and we set up the notation necessary to state our main results.
 Let $\mc{A}$ be the anti-diagonal $n \times n$ matrix with all anti-diagonal entries equal to $1$; if viewed as a quadratic form, we note that that $\mc{A}$ is split (i.e., it has a maximal isotropic space defined over $\Q$) and unimodular.